blacktack2/ClustersSimulation/README.md

 and prevent assigning values to programs which don't need them.
 - Change quad to use a triangle strip/fan instead of two separate triangles
 - Replace header definition checks with `#pragma once`
+- Better organise log outputs
+    + Implement printing to a log file
+- Use typedefs to improve type clarity

 ### Fixes